castai/docs/docs/product-overview/console/security-insights.md

 # Security Insights

 CAST AI performs various checks on information gathered by CAST AI agents.
-CAST AI security insights provide security recommendations for clusters.
+CAST AI security insights provide security recommendations for your Kubernetes clusters.
 To see security insights, you must visit Security Insights page from the side menu.

 ![](images/security-insights-overview.png)